Celtica Radio

-On April 23, 2011, the station started broadcasting through the transmitters of Radio Hafren on 756 kHz Medium Wave, until February 10, 2015 when Radio Hafren closed.
+On 23 April 2011 the station started broadcasting through the transmitters of Radio Hafren on 756 kHz Medium Wave, until 10 February 2015, when Radio Hafren closed.
 The broadcasts were for two hours per night, every night from Midnight to 2 AM local time.
 Distance or DX listeners who provided a reception report were sent by return of post a QSL card.

-Radio Hafren began FM broadcasts on 102.1 MHz FM at 10:21 am on Monday, August 11, 2014.
-Celtica Radio programs on that frequency started at Midnight on Tuesday August 12.
+Radio Hafren began FM broadcasts on 102.1 MHz FM at 10:21 am on Monday 11 August 2014.
+Celtica Radio programmes on that frequency started at Midnight on Tuesday 12 August.

 History

 The Celtica Radio story goes back to 1979 when a small group of people in the Bridgend area of South Wales wanted to set up their own wholly independent radio station.
 Over the following eighteen years the evolution of the group continued, with the establishment of two hospital radio stations in Bridgend and Neath, the re-launch of broadcasting at Swansea University, and two trial broadcasts in 1997 and 1998, culminating in a successful campaign to persuade the licensing authorities that the Bridgend region and community deserved its own local radio station.
 Leading this group of committed local radio enthusiasts and professionals was Bill Everatt.

 The UK Radio Authority (which has now been replaced by OfCom) did not give that group the chance of broadcasting to their home area.
 This decision had the effect of stiffening the resolve of those who had been denied this local radio station licence, and led to David A Cook who had also worked on the campaign, providing the initial financial investment to set up Celtica Radio and its parent company AlBilCo MediaComm.

 Initially, the business structure was as an unincorporated association, but in 2003, both Celtica Radio and AlBilCo MediaComm became registered limited companies.
 The station has now expanded and the original group of broadcasters has been joined by others from other parts of the UK and Europe.

 From 2005 to 2008, John Grierson, the founder and first general manager of Manx Radio, the Isle of Mans national commercial radio station, also broadcast with and advised the group.